-Paralympic rowers complete on a six-lane, straight-line course divided by marker buoys.
+Paralympic rowers compete on a six-lane, straight-line course divided by marker buoys.
 The race is won when the bow of the leading boat crosses the finish line.
-Rowing made its Paralympic debut in 2008 in Beijing, with events contested over 1,000 metres.
-In 2017, the distance was extended to 2,000 metres, meaning that for Tokyo 2020, the Paralympic race distance will be identical to the Olympic distance.
+Rowing made its Paralympic debut in 2008 in Beijing, with events contested over 1,000m.
+In 2017, the distance was extended to 2,000m, meaning that for Tokyo 2020, the Paralympic race distance will be identical to the Olympic distance.

 There are three types of events: single sculls (one rower), double sculls (two rowers) and coxed four (four rowers plus coxswain).
 The different events are linked to three different sport classes, for which eligibility is determined according to the degree of physical impairment.
 The rules for Paralympic Rowing are almost the same as those applied to the Olympic equivalent, except those pertaining to the boats used for single sculls and double sculls which cater to rowers with lower-leg impairment.
 The seats in these boats are fixed to help the rowers use their arms and torso efficiently and the rowers may use strapping to support themselves in the boat.